Anaheim Stadium hosted the first round of Mickey Thompson’s Off-Road Championship Gran Prix series with nearly 65,000 in attendance.

 Third place finisher was Bob Gordon and Phil Carter, Jr. led Billy Beck across the finish line.

-In the second Super 1600 heat a car was spun around by traffic in turn one causing a restart.
+In the second Super 1600 heat, a car was spun around by traffic, in turn one, causing a restart.
 When the race was restarted Al Arciero grabbed the lead with Wes Elrod in hot pursuit.
 Behind them was total chaos as 16 cars took turns running over each other.
 Elrod lost second place as traffic spun him around in turn one.
-Frank Arciero, Jr picked his way through the pile-up and went after Al. Albert Arciero ran into lapped traffic and slowed a bit and brother Frank got within stricking distance.
-On the fourth lap Albert seemed to experience shifting problems in a corner and Frank took over.
-Albert fell into fourth place but was able to work through the leaders for second — and even survived a roll over in the final turn.
+Frank Arciero, Jr picked his way through the pile-up and went after Al. Albert Arciero ran into lapped traffic and slowed a bit and brother Frank got within striking distance.
+On the fourth lap, Albert seemed to experience shifting problems in a corner and Frank took over.
+Albert fell into fourth place but was able to work through the leaders for second — and even survived a rollover in the final turn.
 Third place went to Brad Castle and fourth was Scott Galloway ahead of Wes Elrod.

 In the UltraStock main Vince Tjelmeland pulled out front early and managed a comfortable lead over the Porsche of David Kreisler.
 Third place was Chris Neil.
 Kreisler, while running in second, flipped the Porsche causing a single file restart.
-On the restart Tjelmeland found Neil right on his tail and serious about racing.
-Behind them was Lloyd Castle and Jeff Elrod being real physical over third place.
+On the restart, Tjelmeland found Neil right on his tail and serious about racing.
+Behind them was Lloyd Castle and Jeff Elrod being really physical over third place.
 Once the fiberglass settled it was Vince Tjelmeland winning the main and Chris Neil took second.
-The third place battle was won by Tim Lewis and David Kreisler managed fourth.
+The third-place battle was won by Tim Lewis and David Kreisler managed fourth.
 Jeff Elrod was fifth.